GeorgeKaraszi/ActiveRecordExtended/README.md

 Let's address the elephant in the room.
 Arel has had, for a long time now, window function capabilities; However they've never seen the lime light in ActiveRecord's query logic.
-The following brings the dormant Arel methods upto the ActiveRecord Querying level.
+The following brings the dormant Arel methods up to the ActiveRecord Querying level.

 #### Define Window